derekgallardo01/ML-1/readme.md

 ## Methodology
 The project follows a structured methodology:

-Data Cleaning and Preprocessing: Handling missing values and converting categorical variables using one-hot encoding.
+1. **Data Cleaning and Preprocessing**: This phase involves handling missing values and converting categorical variables using one-hot encoding.
+Ensuring data quality and format is crucial for accurate analysis.

-Exploratory Data Analysis (EDA): Analyzing the dataset through visualizations and summary statistics to understand patterns and relationships.
+2. **Exploratory Data Analysis (EDA)**: In this step, the dataset is thoroughly analyzed through visualizations and summary statistics.
+The goal is to uncover patterns and relationships within the data, providing valuable insights.

-Feature Selection: Selecting relevant features for the predictive model.
+3. **Feature Selection**: Feature selection is a critical part of the analysis.
+Relevant features are selected to be used in the predictive model.
+This step helps improve model efficiency and effectiveness.

-Linear Regression Model: Implementing a linear regression model to predict house prices.
+4. **Linear Regression Model**: The project implements a linear regression model.
+This model is used to predict house prices based on the selected features.
+The model learns from the data and makes predictions.

+The structured approach ensures that the analysis is organized and systematic, leading to meaningful insights and accurate predictions.

 ## Results
 - Summary of the model evaluation and key findings.